LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose.rst

 Matrix Transpose
 ----------------------

-In :ref:`kernelexecpols-label` and :ref:`launchexecpols-label` we presented
+In :ref:`tut-kernelexecpols-label` and :ref:`tut-launchexecpols-label`,
-a simple array initialization kernel using ``RAJA::kernel`` and ``RAJA::expt::launch`` interfaces, respectively, and discussed some comparisons of the two.
+we presented a simple array initialization kernel using ``RAJA::kernel`` and ``RAJA::expt::launch`` interfaces, respectively, and compared the two.
 This section describes the implementation of a matrix transpose kernel using both ``RAJA::kernel`` and ``RAJA::expt::launch`` interfaces.
 The intent is to compare and contrast the two, as well as introduce additional features of the interfaces.

 There are exercise files ``RAJA/exercises/kernel-matrix-transpose.cpp`` and